davidgroves/foxgame/README.md

 We can caluclate it using the [binomial coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient).

-First we count the number of ways we can arrage the 6 `o` characters.
+First we count the number of ways we can arrange the 6 `o` characters.

 $$ \displaystyle \frac{(16!) }{ (10!) \cdot (6!) } = 8008 $$